borbware/unity-basics-course/README.md

 Welcome to the repository for the Buutti Game Dev academy course.
 The aim of the course is to teach basics of Unity, C# and game development.

-The course is divided into three four-week stages, and the topics are compartmentalized into "books" whose chapters are introduced below.
+The course is divided into three four-module stages (module being approximately a week long), and the topics are compartmentalized into "books" whose chapters are introduced below.

 The moon cycle 🌑🌒🌓🌔🌕 tells how done the material for the corresponding chapter is!